fr1t2/zond-documentation/docs/Node/node-api.md

 :::caution DOCUMENT STATUS
 <span>This document is in: <b>{frontMatter.docstatus}</b> status and needs additional input!</span>
 THIS API IS UNDER HEAVY DEVELOPMENT!!

-Things *WILL* change frequently and will likely break as we work through to the final product.
+Things *WILL* change frequently and will likely break as we work through to the final product.Please be patient!

-Please be patient!

 ---
 Needed:
 - Explainer for connecting and API info
 - command examples and responses from each call

 FIXME:
 - When user config is supported change the API public port configuration data in [Connection Info](#connection-info)
 - zond_getCode - Need to update with working example that returns code
 - zond_call - Need to update with good response from call
 - zond_getLogs - Need to update with good response from call
 :::